Corcoran, Minnesota: Geography

 According to the United States Census Bureau, the city has a total area of 36.00 sqmi, of which 35.72 sqmi is land and 0.28 sqmi is water.
 County Roads 10, 19, 30, 50, 116, and 117 are six of the main routes.
 Minnesota State Highway 55 briefly passes along the southern edge of the city.

 Corcoran shares borders with five cities.
 Maple Grove to the east, Medina to the south, Greenfield to the west, Rogers to the north, and Hanover in the northwest portion of the city.
 Dayton, Plymouth, Rockford, and Loretto are located close to Corcoran.

 History

 Corcoran was settled in 1855, and was organized on May 11, 1858.
-The city is named after Patrick B. Corcoran, the first schoolteacher, merchant, and postmaster of the town.
+The city it is 1921 Patrick B. Corcoran, the first schoolteacher, merchant, and postmaster of the town.
 Patrick B. Corcoran was originally from Ireland, but moved to the United States in 1847, and to Hennepin County in 1855.
 The city of Corcoran was incorporated on December 4, 1948.